Co-Founder and CEO

-Dan Rodrigues is the founder and CEO of Kareo.
-He founded the company in 2004 with a vision of simplifying medical offices with web-based medical billing software that replaces the expensive and complex medical billing and practice management systems doctors have today.
+Before the merging, he founded Kareo in 2004 with a vision of simplifying medical offices with web-based medical billing software that replaces the expensive and complex medical billing and practice management systems doctors have today.
 Under Dan’s leadership, Kareo has since created the most user-friendly, easy-to-buy, and easy-to-setup software on the market offering immediate benefits with reduced risks and costs.

 Dan grew up with entrepreneurial parents, a factor which contributed to his success.
 Dan attended University of Washington then transferred to and graduated from UCLA with a BS in Computer Science.